rafaelgieschke/bwlp-vue-frontend/README.md

 - Vue is Vue
 - Vite is Vite
 - and Beer CSS is a [Material UI](https://m3.material.io) CSS Library, it allows for quick Material designing, and it supports [Material You](https://m3.material.io/blog/announcing-material-you) customisation (theming color based off images and stuff like that, it's pointless, but cool for the user)
+- The icons can be found at [Google Fonts](https://fonts.google.com/icons)

 ## Recommended IDE Setup